 World Elder Abuse Awareness Day is June 15th Every year, many Americans age 60 and older suffer abuse and neglect.
 As part of World Elder Abuse Awareness Day, we join the international community to raise awareness and help end elder abuse here at home and around the world.
-The Elder Justice Act of 2009 defines elder abuse as "the knowing infliction of physical or psychological harm or the knowing deprivation of goods or services that are necessary to meet essential needs of an individual … [Read more...] about Watching Out for Elder Abuse
+The Elder Justice Act of 2009 defines elder abuse as "the knowing infliction of physical or psychological harm or the knowing deprivation of goods or services that are necessary to meet essential needs of an … [Read more...] about Watching Out for Elder Abuse

 What It Means To Die Intestate